 UIndy replaced the Campus Apartments on Shelby Street to create Greyhound Village, an attractive new housing option for students that enhances the visual appeal along the corridor at the west edge of campus.
 The fully furnished 1-4 bedroom apartments provide housing for up to 480 juniors, seniors and graduate students.

 Virtual tour tip: Right click on the virtual tour and select "Architectural View" for the best presentation.

 UIndy is the first institution in the state to field NCAA Division II men’s and women’s lacrosse teams, growing its current roster of 21 men’s and women’s teams by adding one of the fastest-growing sports in the country.
-The lacrosse program is now in its first year.
+The lacrosse program is now in its second year.